-1) Integration with different issue tracking systems – Manually linking defects to test cases is a tedious task when you have large volume of test cases.
-E.g. TestLink does not support automatic integration with issue tracing system.
-We need to create defect in issue tracking system and that defect number needs to be updated manually in TestLink test case.
+#1) Integration with different issue tracking systems – Manually linking defects to test cases is a tedious task when you have a large volume of test cases.
+For Example, TestLink does not support automatic integration with the issue tracking system.
+We need to create the defect in the issue tracking system and that defect number needs to be updated manually in the TestLink test case.

-For every failed test case a new ticket is automatically created in bug tracking system that is linked with TestLodge.
-New ticket is created with all required fields like defect description, steps to reproduce, expected and actual result.
+For every failed test case a new ticket is automatically created in a bug tracking system that is linked with TestLodge.
+The new ticket is created with all required fields like defect description, steps to reproduce, expected and the actual result.

-E.g. TestLodge can be integrated with Assembla – a tool to manage agile software development process.
-Ticket for failed test case is created automatically in the background and you can also choose who the ticket should be assigned and what should be the priority.
+For Example, TestLodge can be integrated with Assembla – a tool to manage the Agile Software Development process.
+Ticket for the failed test case is created automatically in the background and you can also choose who the ticket should be assigned and what should be the priority.

-2) Requirements tracking – Tracking test cases based on requirements is an essential feature in any test case management tool.
+#2) Requirements tracking – Tracking test cases based on requirements is an essential feature in any test case management tool.
 This allows you to track test cases coverage and execution based on user stories.
-At any point you can easily determine testing progress for particular user story.
+At any point, you can easily determine testing progress for a particular user story.

-3) Image uploads – Now TestLodge supports image attachment with test cases.
-Using image, testers can easily explain the expected result in complex test scenarios.
+#3) Image uploads – Now TestLodge supports image attachment with test cases.
+Using images, testers can easily explain the expected result in complex test scenarios.
 Image attachments can also help for faster test execution.

-4) Activity feed & charts – View what is happening at a glance in the chosen project.
-It shows ‘not started’ and ‘in progress’ test cases along with test reporting charts to explain test execution progress.
+#4) Activity feed & charts – View what is happening at a glance in the chosen project.
+It shows ‘not started’ and ‘in progress’ test cases along with the test, reporting charts to explain test execution progress.

 [screenshot of test run charts]]